AkashAbhigyan/Python_basics/README.md

 Welcome to my Python learning repository.

-I am a year B Tech AI and ML student.
-This repository is where I keep track of my Python learning journey starting from the basics.
+I am a first-year B.Tech AI & ML student.
+This repository documents my journey of learning Python from the fundamentals.

 ## Goals
 * I want to build a foundation in Python